jellyfin-archive/jellyfin-docs/general/clients/index.md

 ### Jellyfin for Android TV and Amazon Fire TV

-Jellyfin Android TV is the official Jellyfin client for Android TV, Nvidia Shield, and Amazon Fire TV devices.
+Jellyfin Android TV is the official Jellyfin client for Android TV, NVIDIA Shield, and Amazon Fire TV devices.

 **Status:** ⭐ Active